AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-010-mitchell.loureiro.md

 ### In this episode we cover
 * Mitchell's background
-* Distributed consensus
+* Distributed consensus and Blockchain technology
 * Exponential technology
 * The SingularityNET origin story
 * Dr. Ben Goertzel, internationally renown Artificial General Intelligence (AGI) expert
 * A description of SingularityNET: a product, marketplace, protocol to communicate and pass data, and rail for processing value between different algorithms
 * Some of SingularityNET's features
 * Linking AI services together
-* Lowering the barriers and enabling Machine Learning (ML) and data access to everyone
+* Lowering the barriers and enabling Machine Learning (ML) and access to data
-* To make a thinking machine that is safe for humanity
+* The goal to make a thinking machine that is safe for humanity
 * How the AGI token will work (used to purchase AI services in platform only)
 * How the token sale and economic structure of cryptocurrency drive the open source AI community and facilitate initiatives
-* Linux and the open source community
+* The open source community
 * SingularityNET's four founding organizations
-* The OpenCog Foundation - working on AGI and how to build a reasoning machine, focus in this platform: application of AGI resources and coordinating narrow AI at scale
+* The OpenCog Foundation - working on AGI and how to build a reasoning machine, the focus on this platform is the application of AGI resources and coordinating narrow AI at scale
-* Novamente - AI consulting in narrow AI applications for enterprise clients such as US Department of Defence, CISCO, Lockheed Martin, Hershey, Darpa, focus in this platform: seeding singularityNET with dozens of custom algorithms and enterprise clients
+* Novamente - AI consulting in narrow AI applications for enterprise clients such as US Department of Defence, CISCO, Lockheed Martin, Hershey, Darpa, the focus in this platform: seeding singularityNET with dozens of custom algorithms and enterprise clients
 * Hanson Robotics - the worlds most humanistic and expressive robots, representing robotics and the Internet of Things, will be inserting SingularityNET nodes in all their robots
 * Vulpen Ventures - a team of blockchain and cybersecurity specialists who ensure the network is both scalable and secure
 * The goal to have SingularityNET operate entirely on its own powered by independent AI developers